bshredder/gene-sequencer/README.md

-In the next part of the project you will use the classes you designed and implemented to model chromosomes, genes, and alleles to develop an abstraction of a Gene Sequencer.
-The Gene Sequencer will provide a basic UI (menu), allow a user to create chromosomes, import and export chromosomes from a file, analyze and combine (meiosis) them.
+In the next part of the project you will use the classes you designed and implemented to model chromosome pairs, genes, and alleles to develop an abstraction of a Gene Sequencer.
+The Gene Sequencer will provide a basic UI (menu), allow a user to create chromosome pairs, import and export chromosome pairs from a file, analyze and combine (meiosis) them.

 To summarize, this is a programming assignment intended to practice object oriented design and programming (OOD/OOP).
 The theme of the assignment is loosely based on biology and technology specific to genetics.
 The theme is meant to be motivating and connect programming to real world problems.
 Please, don't get tripped up on the theme -- it is not necessary at all to understand genetics to program the assignment.
 Have fun!

 ## Part A - Overview

-In Part A, you will design the classes that model a chromosome, test the classes, and organize the project into header and source files.
+In Part A, you will design the classes that model a chromosome pair, test the classes, and organize the project into header and source files.
 The program uses Object Oriented Programming (OOP) concepts to model the problem.
 See diagram and class definitions below for the class architecture and public interfaces.

 ![](image2.png)